meilisearch/documentation/guides/advanced_guides/settings.md

 Suppose you have an e-commerce dataset.
 For an index that contains information about jackets, you may have several identical items in different variations (color or size).

-As shown below, you have 2 documents that contain the same jacket.
+As shown below, you have 2 documents that contain information about the same jacket.
 One of the jackets is brown and the other one is black.
-You may want to ignore the different colors of an item.
-To do so, you can set `product_id` as a `distinctAttribute`.

 ```json
 [